StevenBlack/hopegrown/_posts/2014-05-30-Queen-bees-of-the-Fringe.md

 >  MONTREAL — When I began looking at the Montreal Fringe Festival from the “girl power” perspective last week, I was mainly thinking of young playwrights like Johanna Nutter who have launched their careers through this annual performing arts festival, as well as those like Melissa Paulson who are presenting their own plays for the first time.
 >
->  Nutter is presenting a sequel to her show My Pregnant Brother, titled <b><a href="http://montrealfringe.ca/en/2014/my-playwright-sister" _fcksavedurl="http://montrealfringe.ca/en/2014/my-playwright-sister">My Playwright Sister</a></b>, created with her transgender brother, James Diamond.
-Paulson will be performing solo in <b><a href="http://montrealfringe.ca/en/2014/love-pie" _fcksavedurl="http://montrealfringe.ca/en/2014/love-pie">For the Love of Pie</a></b>, about an ambitious celebrity chef.
+>  Nutter is presenting a sequel to her show My Pregnant Brother, titled <b><My Playwright Sister</b>, created with her transgender brother, James Diamond.
+Paulson will be performing solo in <b>For the Love of Pie</b>, about an ambitious celebrity chef.
 >
 >  While researching, I noticed that women are everywhere at the Fringe, beginning with executive and artistic director Amy Blackmore and Suzanne Hinks, board president of MainLine Theatre, the company that produces the Fringe.
 >